-Click here to for the history and philosophy behind our highly effective early learning program which helps children maximize their potential in a fun and nurturing environment.
+Play, Laugh, Learn is the philosophy behind our highly effective Early Learning program which helps children maximize their potential in a fun and nurturing environment.

-Math is a foundational requirement for so many fields of study, from business to robotics and medicine to game design.
+Math is a foundational requirement for so many fields of study, from business to robotics and architecture to medicine.

-When I teach, I don’t like to just introduce a new concept as a stand-alone topic.
-I like to guide the children into discovering the new concept as an extension of the previous one.
-I don’t want children to just memorize facts; I want them to understand what they are doing.
-I always try and give children the reason for why a math problem is solved in a particular way.
-I like to involve my students in the process of arriving at the answer.
-This way, they own the methodology and remember how to solve the problem.
+When we teach, we don’t like to just introduce a new concept as a stand-alone topic.
+We like to guide your child into discovering the new concept as an extension of the previous one.
+We don’t want your child to just memorize facts; we want them to understand what they are doing.
+We always try and give children the reason for why a math problem is solved in a particular way.
+We like to involve our students in the process of arriving at the answer.
+This way, the students own the methodology and remember how to solve the problem.

-I also like to show the children how to write their math.
-I like to show them how to systematically and neatly arrive at a solution on paper in order to avoid careless and unnecessary errors.
-I believe in diagramming a problem whenever possible so that you can actually visually see what is going on.
+We also like to show children how to write their math.
+We like to show them how to systematically and neatly arrive at a solution on paper in order to avoid careless and unnecessary errors.
+We believe in diagramming a problem whenever possible so that your child can actually visually see what is going on.

-I believe that academic success has a very strong emotional component.
-A child has to feel he or she has the ability to succeed.
+We believe that academic success has a very strong emotional component.
+Your child has to feel they have the ability to succeed.
 In the higher levels, even an A-student has some anxiety before they start each new math class; imagine how a child who is already struggling feels?
 That fear alone can affect their performance- kind of like a “self-fulfilling prophecy”.
 We need to help our children establish a pattern of success by not only providing them with help when it is absolutely required, but by actually anticipating their needs beforehand.

-By exposing our children to the math before they see it in the classroom, we equip them to be able to feel comfortable with the pace set in their classroom and to be able to do well despite being in a class of 30 children with limited personal attention.
+By exposing your child to the math before they see it in the classroom, we equip them to be able to feel comfortable with the pace set in their classroom and to be able to do well despite being in a class of 30 children with limited personal attention.

 Middle school and then high school are major times of transition physically, socially, emotionally and academically.
 As the children enter higher grades, they are only too happy to not have to stress about math when they have 5 other subjects vying for their attention.